Last Updated on May 10, 2022 by Editor

 Fortunately, visitors can tap into the festive and audacious attractions at Hudson Yards for a song, especially if they stay in neighboring/overlapping Hell’s Kitchen or Garment District.

-The Vessel–a 150’ tall “interactive” installation designed by British designer Thomas Heatherwick–caused quite a bit of chatter when it opened on March 15, 2019.
-Not all of it was good.
+The Vessel–a 150’ tall formerly “interactive” installation designed by British designer Thomas Heatherwick–caused quite a bit of chatter when it opened on March 15, 2019.

 Over 2500 steps spread over 16 stories and 154 flights of stairs producing an Escher-like conundrum of direction.

-Of course, you can skip the work out and ride the unusual Liberty elevator.
+When/if the Vessel opens up again, you can choose to climb the stairs or skip the work out and ride the unusual Liberty elevator.

 Billed as a “cultural event space,” the 6-story Shed is also an architectural marvel.
 Designed by Diller Scofidio + Renfro, the firm behind the High Line, the canopy opens onto a public plaza.

 Plan to see a performance here.
 Or at least visit two floors of art exhibits, featuring the latest in avant-garde and contemporary art.
-Check website for performance schedule.
-Galleries open Sun-Wed.
-11am-6pm, Thurs-Sat 11am-8pm, $10 adults.
+Check website for performance schedule and museum hours.

 WALK: High Line and Plinth at “The Spur”

-Hudson Yards connects with the northern end of the 1.5 mile High Line at 30th and 10th Ave.
+Hudson Yards connects with the northern end of the 1.5 mile High Line elevated park at 30th and 10th Ave.

 On any given day, this elevated linear City Park teems with tourists.
 But if you stick around, you might find a down time when it’s less crowded.